nnhs-se-projects/FLL-competition-scheduler/README.md

 ## Data Schema - Merge JavaScript Object Organization

 The merge structure is an array of maps.
 An array of 32 maps (each map being a team) and each map having 5 keys with times.
 The keys sesh1 and sesh2 refer to judging rooms and there are also runs 1, 2, and 3 referring to table runs.
 The reason it’s in an array is just so that the value can be returned and each map can be called based on index.

+For fullSchedule.js there is an array with index 0 being an array of tables and index 1 being the array of judging rooms.
+The tables and judging rooms are in the same structure as they would be separately but are not just put into one array that is returned.

 ## Remaining User Stories